Thomas G. Beach, MD, PhD

 Banner Alzheimer's Institute

-Dr. Malek-Ahmadi earned a BS in Psychology from the University of Arizona, a MS in Epidemiology from the University of South Florida, and a PhD in Psychology from the University of Westminster.
-He has worked in the field of Alzheimer’s disease research since 2003 and is an author on over 50 peer-reviewed journal articles in the areas of Alzheimer’s disease, mild cognitive impairment, and normal aging.
-Dr. Malek-Ahmadi’s current work at the Banner Alzheimer’s Institute involves the analysis of clinical, neuropsychological, and neuropathological data used toward identifying and characterizing pre-clinical Alzheimer’s disease.
+Dr. Malek-Ahmadi earned a BS from the University of Arizona, a MS from the University of South Florida, and a PhD from the University of Westminster.
+He has worked in the field of Alzheimer’s disease research since 2003 and is an author on over 60 peer-reviewed journal articles in the areas of Alzheimer’s disease, mild cognitive impairment, and normal aging.
+Dr. Malek-Ahmadi’s current work at the Banner Alzheimer’s Institute involves the analysis of clinical, neuroimaging, neuropsychological, and neuropathological data used toward identifying and characterizing pre-clinical Alzheimer’s disease.

 ASU School of Life Sciences